Pinocchio

 Let's return, then, to find out if audiences are idiotic and if their love is low or non-existent.

-Here comes the important question of those tiny football players who are pushed into fame - playing on TV screens - with less and less fun and more “will I be cut?” by a coach/manager who is also demanded for victories and good choices.
+Here enters the important question of those tiny football players who are pushed to fame - playing on TV screens - with less and less fun and more “will I be cut?” by a coach/impresario who is also charged with victories and good choices.
 Initially, fun is offered.
-“Hot chocolate”.
-Playing without big demands.
-Until - for some very early, for others shortly after - you become a machine that cannot make mistakes.
+“Hot chocolate.”
+Playing without major demands.
+Until - for some very early, for others soon after - you become a machine that cannot make mistakes.
 Go to an Under-20 or Under-17 game and you will see the fun practically gone or disappeared from the field.
 They are flesh-and-blood robots observed by a coach worried about his job.
 Are audiences idiotic?
-That's the question Pinocchio answers “yes!”.
+This is the question Pinocchio answers “yes!”

-The low-income family that “needs,” “needs,” “needs” their little child to become a millionaire can now be replaced by the high-income family whose child “needs,” “needs,” “needs” to maintain the father's level, performance, and tireless dedication.
-(Since it's about Pinocchio, I'm focusing on the father).
-Here we go again: initially (a bit of) fun, followed by many, many, many studies and, finally, being the CEO of CEOs.
+The low-income family that “needs,” “needs,” “needs” their little son to become a millionaire can now be replaced by the high-income family whose son “needs,” “needs,” “needs” to maintain the father's level, performance, relentless dedication.
+(Since it's Pinocchio, the focus is on the father).
+Here we return: in the beginning (a little) fun, followed by many, many, many studies and, finally, being the CEO of CEOs.
 An athlete!
 A puppet?
 In search of love?
 Love from idiotic audiences?

 Responses